PCSS-Quantum/QAILab/docs/index.rst

-QLearning Docs
+QAILab Docs
 =====================

 ----------------
 About project
 ----------------
-QLearning is a high level library which enables the user to integrate quantum neural networks of different configurations into their existing PyTorch neural networks.
+QAILab is a high level library which enables the user to integrate quantum neural networks of different configurations into their existing PyTorch neural networks.

 ----------------
 Getting started
 ----------------

-You can install QLearning via pip:
+You can install QAILab via pip:
 ::

-   pip install qlearning
+   pip install qailab

 Then you can get to know the library by checking out the following sections: